 The good news is that in many cases diabetes and other health problems can be delayed or prevented through modest lifestyle changes like eating a healthier diet and increasing physical activity.
 And you don't have to do it alone.
-U-M Health Plan members who meet eligibility criteria can join the Diabetes Prevention Program, a nationally-recognized lifestyle change program developed by the Centers for Disease Control and Prevention (CDC), with no out-of-pocket cost.
+U-M Health Plan members who meet eligibility criteria can join Diabetes Prevention Programs developed by the Centers for Disease Control and Prevention (CDC), with no out-of-pocket cost:

 1. Take a short quiz about your risk factors.